-- You will then follow the signs to the exit, turning right onto Marshall Rd. - After taking the test, please await your test results, which should take about half an hour.
-The school will inform the parent of the result, and the student will then be able to come to school the next day.
+• After taking the test, please await your test results, which should take between forty-five to sixty minutes.
+The school will inform the parent of the result, and the student will then be able to attend in-person learning.
+Students will be temperature screened prior to be being admitted and all other aspects of the protocol will remain in place.